janklab/SLF4M/doc/UserGuide.md

         function hello(this)
             this.log.info('Hello, world!');
         end

+        function doWork(this)
+            label = 'thingy';
+            x = 1 + 2;
+            timestamp = datetime;
+            this.log.debug('Calculation result: label=%s, x=%f at %s', label, x, timestamp);
          end
     end

+end
 ```

-Evn though `log` is a `Constant` (static) property, I like to call it via `this` because it's more concise.
-Make it `private` so you can have `log` properties defined in your subclasses, too; they may want to use different IDs.
+Evn though `log` is a `Constant` (static) property, I like to call it via `this` because it's more concise, and then you can copy and paste your code that makes logging calls between classes.
+Make the `log` property `private` so you can have `log` properties defined in your subclasses, too; they may want to use different IDs.

 # The `dispstr` API